robin-raymond/zax.io/pointers.md

 ### Using the `last` type qualifier to optimize content transfer

 Normally references and pointers `lease` their ownership to other functions for a period of time.
-The true owner of the reference or pointer is not relevant but the owner must keep the lifetime of the underlying type alive while the reference or pointer is in use.
-The `lease` reference and pointer qualifier indicates that the reference is leasing it's lifetime from somewhere else.
+The true owner of a reference or pointer is not relevant but an owner must keep the lifetime of an underlying type alive while a reference or pointer is in use.
+A `lease` reference and pointer qualifier indicates that a reference is leasing it's lifetime from somewhere else.
 Be default, all references and pointers are pre-qualified with `lease` and thus this qualifier is redundant and need not to be specified.

-Alternatively, references and pointers can have a qualifier of `last` appended to their type.
-The `last` qualifier on a reference or pointer indicates the receiver of this type will inherit the contents of the type as this reference or pointer is the very `last` owner to the underlying type's contents.
-The contents contained in the type will be discarded if not claimed.
-By knowing the `last` qualifier is specified on a type's instance, the ownership of the contents can be claimed by a receiving function.
-This helps optimization by transferring the contents out of one type's instance into another prior to an instance's disposal rather than making content copies.
-Later when the instance is disposed, the claimed contents will have already been transferred out of the referred or pointer.
-This saves contents from having to be cloned only to have the original contents disposed moments later.
+Alternatively, references and pointers can have a `last` qualifier.
+A `last` qualifier on a reference or pointer indicates a receiver of this type will inherit all contents of a type as this reference or pointer is the very `last` owner to an underlying type's contents.
+Contents contained in a `type` will be discarded if not claimed.
+When a `last` qualifier is specified on a `type`'s instance, ownership of any contents can be claimed by a receiving function.
+This helps optimization by transferring contents out of one `type`'s instance into another prior to an instance's disposal rather than making content copies.
+Later when an instance is disposed, any claimed contents will have already been transferred out of a reference or pointer.
+This saves contents from having to be cloned first only to have any original contents disposed moments later.

-Types qualified as `last` cannot be `constant` or `immutable` types as these types cannot have their contents transferred out due to the the contents being effectively `immutable`.
-The `lease` option is required (and defaulted) for any `constant` and `immutable` references or pointers.
+Types qualified as `last` cannot be `constant` or `immutable` types as these types cannot have their contents transferred out due to internal contents being effectively `immutable`.
+A `lease` option is required (and defaulted) for any `constant` and `immutable` references or pointers and a `last` qualifier is incompatible.

-Types passed by-value do not require the `last` qualifier as value passed types can always have their contents transferred out already.
-Passing by-value always causes a fresh copy of the type's instance's contents rather than providing any `lease` reference or pointer to an existing type's contents (except `strong` or `handle` pointers which are designed specifically to have shared ownership to a common pointed to instance).
+Types passed by-value do not require a `last` qualifier as arguments passed by-value can always have their contents transferred out already.
+Passing by-value always causes a fresh copy of a `type`'s instance's contents rather than providing any `lease` reference or pointer to an existing type's contents (except `strong` or `handle` pointers which are designed implicitly to have shared ownership of a common instance).

-The `as` operator can be used to change the `last` or `lease` qualifier on a type.
-The `last` and `lease` qualifiers are mutually exclusive and a `last` cannot be applied to a type that is currently qualified as `constant` or `immutable`.
+An `as` operator can be used to change a `last` or `lease` qualifier on a type.
+The `last` and `lease` qualifiers are mutually exclusive and a `last` cannot be applied to a `type`'s value that is currently qualified as `constant` or `immutable`.

 #### Temporary variables

-When the compiler detects that a type's instance is about to be disposed, and the instance does not need to be leased, the compiler can automatically apply the `last` qualifier rather than defaulting to the `lease` qualifier.
-This optimization is applied to temporary type instane whose instance is never captured into a named variable.
-Temporary variables passed by-value to a function can be converted automatically, or the programmer can manually convert an instance into a `last` pointer or reference.
+When a compiler detects that a type's instance is about to be disposed, and an instance does not need to be leased, a compiler can automatically apply a `last` qualifier rather than defaulting to a `lease` qualifier.
+This optimization is applied to temporary `type` instances where a value never captured into a named variable.
+Temporary variables passed by-value to a function may be converted automatically to a `last` reference, or a programmer can manually convert an instance into a `last` pointer or reference.

 ````zax
 print final : ()(...) = {